 Three bones come together at the elbow.
-One bone makes the upper arm and two make the lower arm.
+One bone makes the upper arm and 2 make the lower arm.
 One of the lower arm bones may slip out of place at the elbow.
 This is called a pulled elbow.
-It is a common elbow injury in young children.
+It is a common elbow injury in toddlers and preschoolers.

 A pulled elbow can be easily treated.
 It does not lead to long-term problems.